IOBR/IOBR/README.md

 ### 3.Manual

-IOBR pipeline diagram below outlines the data processing flow of this package, and a detailed guidance of how to use IOBR could be find in the [HTML vignette](https://iobr.github.io/IOBR/IOBR-VIGNETTE.html), or by typing the following code to R session.
+IOBR pipeline diagram below outlines the data processing flow of this package, and detailed guidance of how to use IOBR could be found in the [HTML vignette](https://iobr.github.io/IOBR/IOBR-VIGNETTE.html), or by typing the following code to R session.